FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio fpgas [OPTIONS]

-  The fpgas commands lists the FPGA that are recongnized by apio.
-Custom FPGAS
+  The command ‘apio fpgas’ lists the FPGAs recognized by Apio.
+Custom FPGAs
-  that are supported by the underlying Yosys tools chain can be defined by
+  supported by the underlying Yosys toolchain can be defined by placing a
-  placing a custom fpgas.json file in the project directory.
-If such a case,
+  custom fpgas.json file in the project directory, overriding Apio’s standard
-  the command lists the fpgas from that custom file.
-The commands is typically
-  used in the root directory of the project that contains the apio.ini file.
+  fpgas.json file.

   Examples:
     apio fpgas               # List all fpgas